 The Group assesses annually whether plant and equipment have any indication of impairment, in accordance with relevant accounting policies.
-The recoverable amounts of plant and equipment have been determined based on value-in-use calculations if there is indication of impairment.
-The calculations and valuations require the use of judgement and estimates on future operating cash flows and discount rates adopted.
-For the year ended 31 December 2022, the impairment losses on plant and equipment recognised during the year amount to HK\$15,247,950 (2021: HK\$17,545,534).
+The recoverable amounts of plant and equipment have been determined based on the higher of valuein-use calculations and fair value loss cost of disposal if there is indication of impairment.
+The calculations and valuations require the use of judgement and estimates on future operating cash flows, discount rates and market data adopted.

+For the year ended 31 December 2023, the impairment losses on plant and equipment recognised during the year amount to HK\$2,389,136 (2022: HK\$15,247,950).

-Provision of ECL for trade receivables
+Provision of ECL for contract assets, trade receivables, other receivables and loan receivables

-The ECL for trade receivables is based on the Group's historical default rates taking into consideration forward-looking information that is reasonable and supportable available without undue costs or effort.
+The ECL for contract assets, trade receivables, other receivables and loan receivables is based on the Group's historical default rates taking into consideration forward-looking information that is reasonable and supportable available without undue costs or effort.
 At every reporting date, the historical observed default rates are reassessed and changes in the forward-looking information are considered.
-In addition, trade receivables with significant balances and credit impaired are assessed for ECL individually.
+In addition, receivables with significant balances and credit impaired are assessed for ECL individually.

 The management of the Group has individually assessed all the receivables by taking into account the length of business relationship, reputation and repayment history of each of customers.
-Allowance for ECL amounting to HK\$153,600 was recognised during the year (31 December 2021: HK\$9,273,750).
+Allowance for ECL regarding contract assets, trade receivables, other receivables and loan receivables amounting to HK\$2,688 (2022: Nil), HK\$6,884,707 (2022: HK\$153,600), HK\$3,300,000 (2022: Nil) and HK\$81,249 (2022: Nil) were recognised during the year respectively.

-The information about the ECL and the Group's impairment loss regarding trade receivables are disclosed in note 18.
+The information about the ECL and the Group's impairment loss regarding trade receivables are disclosed in note 19.